Flops and Clusters in the Homological Minimal Model Program: Mutation, Flops and Twists

-where $\cV_{X_i}$ is the basic progenerator of $\Per(X_i,R)$, and $\upvartheta$ is any element of $C_+$.
-Elements in the set on the left-hand side are taken up to isomorphism, and elements of the set on the right-hand side are taken up to isomorphism of the $X_i$ compatible with the morphisms $f_i$.
-Under this correspondence \begin{enumerate} \item For any fixed MM generator, its non-free indecomposable summands are in one-to-one correspondence with the exceptional curves in the corresponding minimal model. \item For any fixed MM generator $N$, the quiver of $\underline{\End}_R(M)$ encodes the dual graph of the corresponding minimal model. \item The simple mutation graph of the MM generators coincides with the simple flops graph of the minimal models. \end{enumerate} In particular the number of basic MM generators is finite. \end{thm} \begin{proof} Pick a minimal model $X\to\Spec R$ and denote $N:=H^0(\cV_X)$, which we know to be an MM generator by \ref{Min model - MMA}.
+Under this correspondence \begin{enumerate} \item For any fixed MM generator, its non-free indecomposable summands are in one-to-one correspondence with the exceptional curves in the corresponding minimal model. \item For any fixed MM generator $N$, the quiver of $\uEnd_R(N)$ encodes the dual graph of the corresponding minimal model. \item The simple mutation graph of the MM generators coincides with the simple flops graph of the minimal models. \end{enumerate} In particular the number of basic MM generators is finite. \end{thm} \begin{proof} Pick a minimal model $X\to\Spec R$ and denote $N:=H^0(\cV_X)$, which we know to be an MM generator by \ref{Min model - MMA}.
 We now mutate $N$ at all possible non-free indecomposable summands.
 By \ref{MMmodule under flop cor}, the only new MM generators that this produces are the global sections from the progenerators of perverse sheaves of the possible flops.
 We continue mutating these at the non-free indecomposable summands, then either we go back to the original $N$, or the only new MM generators are those arising from flops of flops.
 Continuing in this way, since there are only a finite number of minimal models \cite[Main Theorem]{KMa}, which are connected by a finite sequence of simple flops (see e.g.\ \cite{KollarFlops}), by repeatedly mutating at non-free summands we recover only a finite number of MM generators.
 By \cite[4.3]{IW6} this implies that they are all the MM generators, in particular there is only a finite number and each is isomorphic to $H^0(\cV_Y)$ for some minimal model $Y$.
 This shows that the function $G$ is surjective.
 The fact that $G$ is injective is just \ref{Per0 global general}, and so $G$ is bijective.
-The fact that its inverse is given by $F$ is precisely \cite[5.2.5]{Joe}.\\ (1) Let $N$ be an MM generator, then since by the above $N\cong H^0(\cV_Y)$ for some minimal model $Y\to\Spec R$, the statement follows from the construction of the bundle $\cV_Y$ in \S\ref{perverse and tilting}.\\ (2) Since the quiver of $\underline{\End}_R(M)$ is the quiver of $\End_R(M)$ with the vertex $\star$ (corresponding to $R$) removed, it follows from \ref{reconstruction new} that the quiver of $\underline{\End}_R(M)$ is the double of the dual graph, together with some loops.\\ (3) This follows from \ref{MMmodule under flop cor} and the above argument. \end{proof}
+The fact that its inverse is given by $F$ is precisely \cite[5.2.5]{Joe}, with the small caveat that \cite[5.2.5]{Joe} works with the opposite algebra, but only since his conventions for composing morphisms are opposite to ours. \\ (1) Let $N$ be an MM generator, then since by the above $N\cong H^0(\cV_Y)$ for some minimal model $Y\to\Spec R$, the statement follows from the construction of the bundle $\cV_Y$ in \S\ref{perverse and tilting}.\\ (2) Since the quiver of $\uEnd_R(N)$ is the quiver of $\End_R(N)\cong\End_Y(\cV_Y)$ with the vertex $\star$ (corresponding to the summand $R$ of $N$) removed, it follows from \ref{reconstruction new} that the quiver of $\uEnd_R(N)$ is the double of the dual graph, together with some loops.\\ (3) This follows from \ref{MMmodule under flop cor} and the above argument. \end{proof}